facebook/react-native-website/docs/debugging.md

 ## Enabling Keyboard Shortcuts

 React Native supports a few keyboard shortcuts in the iOS Simulator.
 They are described below.
-To enable them, open the Hardware menu, select Keyboard, and make sure that "Connect Hardware Keyboard" is checked.
+To enable them on macOS, inside the Simulator app, open the I/O menu, select Keyboard, and make sure that "Connect Hardware Keyboard" is checked.

 ## LogBox